WWE Network: Pay-per-views

 Almost every WWF/WWE, JCP/WCW, and ECW pay-per-view (PPV) event ever produced is available for on-demand streaming.
 Although WWE promotes the selection as every pay-per-view ever made, a handful of PPV events have not yet been made available.
 This includes mostly foreign events such as WCW's Millennium Final, Collision in Korea, and the Japan Supershows, and ECW's foreign ECW/FMW Supershows, however it also includes some events held domestically such as WCW's Nitro Girls Swimsuit Calendar Special and When Worlds Collide, and WWF's No Holds Barred: The Match/The Movie.

 In addition the pay-per-view section contains several events which did not air on pay-per-view, such as WWE events Royal Rumble 1988 and WWE Global Warning Tour: Melbourne.
 Many ECW Supercards are also listed as pay-per-views, despite never actually airing there.

 WWF/WWE home video

-The WWE released videos under the header "Home video classics" which include various previous home video releases that had been originally released under Coliseum Video.
+The WWE Network offers videos under the "Home Video Classics" header which includes various previous home video releases that had been originally released by Coliseum Video.